plutus-community/docs/docs/Environment/Guides/Ubuntufresh.md

-# Lecture 1 Preperation - Ubuntu Fresh Install Walkthough
+# Ubuntu Fresh Install setup for Plutus Pioneer Program

 Before we can get started in lecture 1, we first must get our development environment setup.